mongodb/laravel-mongodb/README.md

     }

-Now we can access the user's books through the dynamic property:
+You access the embedded models through the dynamic property:

     $books = User::first()->books;

-When using embedded documents, there will also be an inverse relation available:
+The inverse relation is auto*magically* available, you don't need to define this reverse relation.

     $user = $book->user;

-Inserting and updating embedded documents works just like the `belongsTo` relation:
+Inserting and updating embedded models works similar to the `hasMany` relation:

     $book = new Book(array('title' => 'A Game of Thrones'));